kevingray17/d3-challenge/README.md

 **d3 Challenge**

 **Hypothesis**
-Workng under the hypothesis that smokers generally don't live healthy lifestyles, I worked to determine whether a strong correlation existed between smokers and obesity.
+Working under the hypothesis that smokers generally don't live healthy lifestyles, I worked to determine whether a strong correlation existed between smokers and obesity.

 **Scope of Project**
 1. First, I acquired an extensive data set of health characteristics broken down by state that would be used to bolster or weaker the state hypothesis.